Langdon D. Neal, Chairman

 Kelly Bateman, Asst.
 Executive Director

-This section of the web site now offers the online ballot access and marking system for qualified military/overseas voters who are eligible to participate in the April 9, 2013 Special Election for the Second Congressional District.
+Starting in early February 2014, this section of the web site will offer the online ballot access and marking system for qualified military/overseas voters who are eligible to participate in the March 18, 2014 Primary Election.

-This new system is possible through a grant from the Federal Voting Assistance Program and the U.S. Department of Defense.
+This newer system is possible through a grant from the Federal Voting Assistance Program and the U.S. Department of Defense.

 - - - - - - - - - - - - - - - -